Collage

 Could billions of Euros spent on musical class-rooms make a difference?

 Did you know that Sweden, with its ten million inhabitants, is spending roughly 20 billion Euros every year fighting crime?
-With our study we want to find out if and how we, by involving all our two million children between the ages 2-19 in daily music programs in regular schools, could reduce costs on national levels for fighting destructive behaviors for less than two billion Euros!
+With our study we want to find out if and how we, by involving all our two million children between the ages 2-19 in daily music programs in regular schools, could reduce costs on national levels for fighting destructive behaviors.

 Could investing in musical class-rooms for all children result not only in monetary savings on national levels but also reduce and heal many social problems?